 This activity only takes place as necessary.
-The duration is approximately 30 minutes and scheduled toward the end of each day, except the last, for surveyors to conduct either Special Issue Resolution or engage in Surveyor Planning or Team Meeting activity.
-The surveyor will inform your organization's contact person what activity will take place.
+The suggested duration is approximately 30 minutes and scheduled toward the end of each day, except the last, for surveyors to conduct either Special Issue Resolution or engage in Surveyor Planning or Team Meeting activity.
+The surveyor will inform your organization's contact person what activity will take place, with more time added as needed to complete required evaluation activities.